-There several types of Plantain that grows in the Pacific Northwest. it has many uses as a medicine.
-The first Peoples have used the plant for many thousands of years.
-I have used it on bee stings since I was little boy.
+There several types of Plantain that grows on the coast of BC. it has many uses as a medicine.
+The First Peoples have used the plant for many thousands of years.
+I have used it on bee stings since I was a little boy.
 It draws the poison right out when you rub fresh plantain leaves on a sting.

 Plantain cream and oils are great for the treatment of skin problems, including rashes, wounds, ulceration’s, swelling, bruises, burns, eczema, cracked lips, mosquito bites, diaper rash, hemorrhoids or blisters.